 - Many patients experience some pain for the first 3-4 days and soreness for the first 2 weeks

 - Some firmness may develop.
 Once the tenderness subsides, you may begin to massage the breasts to help soften them.
-After 3 months you should massage your breasts daily during your shower for 30 seconds for the rest of your life.
+After 3 months, you should massage your breasts daily during your shower for 30 seconds for the rest of your life.

 WHEN TO CALL US

-In addition, call if you have continuous discharge from the incision line, if one of the breasts appears significantly larger and more tender, if the pain increases instead of decreasing after 5 days or the breasts become red.
+In addition, call us if you have continuous discharge from the incision line, if one of the breasts appears significantly larger and is more tender, if your pain increases instead of decreasing after 5 days, or if your breasts become red.